ankschoubey/old-blog/_posts/2021-11-25-my-core-values.md

 In a [previous blog post](/core-values), I tried to explain why defining your core values is essential.
 These are some of my core values designed around my strengths and flaws.
 I have modified these multiple times.

 I want things to be as "sorted" in the long term as possible without being super involved.
 I do not compromise on my values.
 They are my best bet.
 In this post, you'll find some ways to have things sorted.

 ***

-## **Authenticity**: Being okay with not being perfect.
+## **Authenticity**: Being okay with not being perfect

 To know that you’ll probably make some mistakes.
 But it’s gonna be okay.